photoprism/photoprism-docs/docs/getting-started/advanced/backups.md

 ## Backup Command

-You can create an index SQL backup by running this command in a terminal:
+You can run the following command [in a terminal](../docker-compose.md#command-line-interface) to manually create a new MariaDB or SQLite database backup:

 ```bash
 photoprism backup -i [filename]